mathtechorg/mathtechorg.github.io/_posts/2025-05-28-updating-pretext-prefigure.md

 In either case, keep typing enough of "Pretext: Update installed PreTeXt version" until you can see and select the command.
+If your version of PreTeXt is old enough that you don't see that command, I'll give an alternative method below.

 ![picture showing greater than sign and command to select](/assets/images/20250528/greaterthansign-update-pretext.png)

 After typing or selecting that command, you should get a popup within a minute or so that says you successfully installed or upgraded PreTeXt.
 Hurray!

-You may not need to use the *terminal* for much in order to use PreTeXt, but as of this writing, it is necessary to use the terminal to update PreFigure, and the terminal can be handy to use with PreTeXt as well.
+You may not need to use the *terminal* for much in order to use PreTeXt, but as of this writing, it is necessary to use the terminal to update PreFigure and the terminal can be handy to use with PreTeXt as well (including an alternate way to upgrade PreTeXt).

 First, if you don't see the lower panel containing the terminal you can make it visible by *toggling the panel*.